Bachchhan Paandey: Plot

 In a flashback, Bachchhan works for a corrupt politician Laalji Bhagat.
 After a fallout, the politician gets Bachchhan's girlfriend Sophie killed.
 In retaliation, Bachchhan murders Bhagat in the hospital where he was admitted for a wound.

 Bachchhan and his goons do not know how to act, so they learn through Bhavesh Bhoplo, an acting coach.
 Bhavesh hits, threatens, and humiliates Bachchhan and his henchmen, much to their chagrin.
-Nevertheless, Myra dissuades them from harming Bhavesh for the sake of the movie.
+Nevertheless, Myra dissuades them from harming Bhavesh for the sake of the film.
 Bachchan and Myra soon develop feelings for each other.

 The film is eventually completed and released in the theatres.
-Bachchhan and his goons initially get excited and promote the film named "BP," thinking it to be the gritty gangster drama that it was marketed as.
+Bachchhan and his goons initially get excited and promote the film named BP, thinking it to be the gritty gangster drama that it was marketed as.
 To their horror, the film turns out to be a comedy that portrays them negatively.
-On the other hand, Myra's film is proved to be a blockbuster and gets praise from her media and her director who used to often criticize her a lot.
-Bachchhan and the goons decide to kill her for making his fear in people vanish but later on, refrain from him as Bachchhan gets evolved by heart and narrates her story that his ears were ringing to hear from her mother calling him and also his fans get impressed by him.
-Bachchhan, later on, becomes a star, and Kaandi, Bachchhan's close goon, gives up his habit of watching porn films.
+On the other hand, Myra's film is proved to be a major success and gets praise from her media and her director who used to often criticize her a lot.
+Bachchhan and the goons decide to kill her for making his terror among the people vanish but later on refrain as Bachchhan has a change of heart when his mother calls him after ten years and he attracts a fan following.

+Later on, Bachchhan becomes a star and Kaandi, Bachchhan's close goon, gives up his habit of watching porn films.
 Vishu gets a lead role in an unnamed film.
+Pendulum (Bachchan's goon) who was married to his girlfriend Pinky (thanks to Bachchan) opens a dairy farm with her after closing his bar.
 Bhavesh Bhoplo becomes the best acting teacher, Bachchhan gets recognized as the best comedy actor, and Myra as the best director.
-He also earns the respect of his mother, who hasn't spoken to him in ten years.
-He quits being a criminal and becomes an actor.
+Bachchan quits being a criminal and becomes an actor.